 Few football games have been played in as bizarre conditions as the “Blizzard Bowl,” the Chicago Cardinals-Philadelphia Eagles NFL Championship Game on December 19, 1948.
 Stunned by an early morning storm that dumped nearly a foot of snow on the Philadelphia area, neither team was certain the game would even be played.

 Snow at Shibe Park obscured hash marks and yard lines and made first-down measurements nearly impossible.
-Officials used ropes to mark sidelines.
+Officials used ropes to mark the sidelines.
 Fans with shovels aided with field maintenance and watched the game for free.
 Piles of snow three feet high encircled the field.

 Eagles and Cardinals slogged through ankle-deep snow that added pounds to their uniforms.
 To avoid frostbite, players wrapped their hands in tape.
 The temperature hovered near 27 degrees, but near-20-mph winds made passing problematic at best.